 Our Commitment to a Living Wage

 Princess Polly believes every person has the right to a standard of living that adequately supports them and their families, and that this is achieved through fair compensation.
 We acknowledge that this is one of the foremost challenges of the fashion industry, and are committed to playing our role in the advancement of this discussion and promoting conditions within our supply chain that make it possible for every worker to receive a living wage.
-Check out our Commitment to a Living Wage to learn more about our roadmap.

 Our Ethical Sourcing Roadmap